What You Will Need

 Note, that a string value needs to be enclosed in single or double speech / quotation marks, whereas a numerical value does not.

 You can also declare a variable without giving it value yet, eg ‘var score’.
 Sometimes it is useful to declare variables first before giving them values.

-In most cases declaring a variable using the var keyword works fine however in some cases there can be issues relating to where variables are declared in relation to the overall code structure.
+In most cases declaring a variable using the var term works fine however in some cases there can be issues relating to where variables are declared in relation to the overall code structure.
 At some point I will discuss the issue of ‘variable scoping’.